 LEGAL IMPLICATIONS/IMPACT There could be a legal impact should the framework not be adopted appropriately.
-FINANCIAL IMPLICATION/IMPACT No, there are no specific financial implication related to the activity outlined in this report WORKEODGE Voc. places and datail helevy WORKFORCE Yes, please see detail below IMPLICATION/IMPACT There could be impact on working practices.
-SOCIO ECONOMIC IMPLICATION/IMPACT Yes, please detail below A quality approach has a positive impact on socio economic related outcomes for patients.
+FINANCIAL IMPLICATION/IMPACT No, there are no specific financial implication related to the activity outlined in this report WORKFORCE Yes, please see detail below IMPLICATION/IMPACT There could be impact on working practices.
+SOCIO ECONOMIC Yes, please detail below IMPLICATION/IMPACT A quality approach has a positive impact on socio economic related outcomes for patients.